mafifafm/pxt-microbit/docs/courses/ucp-science/egg-drop/overview.md

 * Understand the Laws of Motion and Gravitational Force.
 * Design a carrier for their egg that will minimize the force exerted on the egg when colliding with the ground.
-* Code the micro:bit to test the strength of the force.
+* Code the Ragga to test the strength of the force.
-* Iterate on their designs based on the results of the micro:bit data.
+* Iterate on their designs based on the results of the Ragga data.

 ## Materials Needed

-* A micro:bit, micro-USB cable and battery pack
+* A Ragga, micro-USB cable and battery pack
 * A computer with internet access
 * Crafting materials to use for the egg carrier – these may include cardboard cups/boxes, cotton, plastic bags or bottles, string, straws, popsicle sticks, tissue paper, bubble wrap, glue, tape
 * An uncooked egg